-Avoid washing windows in direct sunlight, glass may dry too fast and streak.
+Avoid washing windows in direct sunlight, the glass may dry too fast and streak.

 Dust frequently to prevent more difficult cleaning.
 A wall brush attached to your vacuum’s extension wand can help you reach more easily.
 Be sure to take down pictures and clean behind them to prevent dark outlines.

 Use a protective wax on window sills to make dusting easier and quicker.

 When washing walls start from the bottom to prevent streaks from water running down the soiled surface.
-Test your cleaning method on a inconspicuous spot first, if you are unsure how to clean your walls.
+Test your cleaning method on an inconspicuous spot first, if you are unsure how to clean your walls.

 For water rings, rub a little liquid cleaning and polishing wax on the spot.
 If the ring doesn’t disappear put a dry cloth over it and press lightly with a warm, not hot, iron.
 Repeat until the ring is gone.

 A pair of white cotton mitts will double your dusting speed.
 Be sure to wash your mitts often.

 Furniture polish or wax brings out the beauty of your furniture.
 Pour a little on a clean cloth and rub into the surface.
 Then polish lightly with a dry lint-free cloth.

 If your books smell musty, sprinkle baking soda on the pages and allow time to air out.

-When storing shoes and boots for the season, cover them in old pairs of socks.
+When storing shoes and boots for the season, cover them with old pairs of socks.
 This will prevent dust and scuffing.